plexus/arnebrasseur.net/source/2013-04-15-plain-text.md

 date: 2013-04-15
 ---

 When developing for the web, one inevitably deals with lots of strings.
 When a browser talks to your killer web app they converse in plain text.
-String manipulation seems to be a web developers core business.
+String manipulation seems to be a web developer's core business.

 A language like Ruby is a natural fit for this kind of job, since it inherits the exquisite text manipulation features from Perl.
 Here's a partial list of the languages you might be dealing with in a modern day web project :